House sits with llamas and alpacas

-Have you come across the growing number of house sits with the pets listed as llamas or alpacas?
+Have you come across the growing number of house sits with the pets listed as sheep, pigs, horses and even llamas and alpacas?

-As hobby farming increases, so do the house sitting jobs requiring someone to care for different types of hobby farm “pets”.
-Think about it, you can’t really take a couple of alpacas down to the boarding kennels!
+As hobby farming experiences a period of growth, so too have the house sitting jobs requiring trustedworthy house sitters to care for these various hobby farm "pets".
+It's inevitable really... you can't really take a couple of alpacas down to the boarding kennels, can you?

 We first came across these curious creatures at a farmer's market while house sitting in Australia, and then again at a local fete while on a house sit in the south of England.